fbgithub1/gettingdata/README.md

 * The source data files are not included in this repo.
 Links to the files are provided above.
 * The data have been normalized and bounded within [-1,1].
 Hence, there are no units.

+And now a brief explanation of each data file:
 1.  activity_labels.txt: explains how the activities are coded.
 Activity is a factor variable with six levels, enumerated as indicated in the file.
 2.  features_info.txt: provides some details as to what each variable is measuring.
 3.  features.txt: this is a list of the 561 variables measured.